 According to Forrester, videos are 53 times more likely to receive an organic first-page search ranking than a traditional page.
-So just by adding video into your website or marketing mix, you can increase the amount of traffic to your page.
+So just by adding video to your website or marketing mix, you can increase the amount of traffic to your page.

 2. It is controlled content.

-Getting news outlets to cover your event can be an arduous task.
+Getting news outlets to cover your PR event can be an arduous task.
 They may not have the crews to send, or breaking news may bump the story out of the show.
 By creating your own content, you give your own story legs.
 Not only can video be pushed out through social media and video hosting sites, but they can also be sent to magazines, newspapers, and television stations through the use of multimedia press releases and newsrooms, increasing your chances of getting your message out to your audiences.

 3. People are driven by emotional storytelling.